CoinFabrik/web3-grant/docs/dylint/README.md

-# Dylint
+# Dylint based detectors

+We present a set of detectors that relie on the dylint tool.
-Dylint is a Rust linting tool, similar to Clippy.
-But whereas Clippy runs a predetermined, static set of lints, Dylint runs lints from user-specified, dynamic libraries.
-Thus, Dylint allows developers to maintain their own personal lint collections.
+dylint is a Rust linting tool, similar to Clippy but instead  of running a statically predetermined set of lints, dylint runs lints from user-specified, dynamic libraries.

+dylint is easier to extend and reduce the compile/run cicle,  allowing developers to maintain their own personal lint collections.

 ## Installation

 ```sh
 $ cargo install cargo-dylint dylint-link`
 ```

 ## Usage
+1) Create your linter.
+For instance [set_contract_storage]https://github.com/CoinFabrik/web3-grant/tree/dylint/docs/dylint/set_contract_storage

-Add the following in the Cargo.toml project to analyse:
+2) Go to the project you want to analyze and the following annotation in the Cargo.toml:

 ```sh
 [workspace.metadata.dylint]